-The Property may be accessed the public, but a daily access permit is required for day use.
-A kiosk and sign-in station is planned for the meadow access area off of Duniway road by late 2020.
+The Property may be accessed by the public, but a daily access permit is required for day use.
+A kiosk and sign-in station is planned for the meadow access area off of Duniway road by late 2022.
 Hiking and sight-seeing will be the main activities for the property.
-As the management plan is finalized in 2020, hunting opportunities will be explored as a possible activity.
+As the management plan was finalized in 2020, hunting opportunities will be explored as a possible activity.
 See Conservation Regulations for additional information about access.

 Visitors take care, as poison oak (Toxicodendron diversilobum) is common on this property.